Breast Cancer: Published Research Trends and Issues 1978-2026

 * Treatment options and patient care

-* Surgery approaches, including breast concerving options
+* Surgery approaches, including breast conserving options

 * Chemotherapy strategies and effects